serverless/blog/posts/2020-03-31-announcing-troubleshooting-monolambdas.md

       - http: 'ANY {proxy+}'
 ```

-This will setup an Amazon API Gateway proxy endpoint for the `app` function which will allow any custom the routes to be handled by your Express.js application.
+This will setup an Amazon API Gateway proxy endpoint for the `app` function which will allow any custom routes to be handled by your Express.js application.
 You can do this by creating a single function `app` with a handler of `index.handler` pointing towards the `handler` function we just created inside of the `index.js` file.

 You'll also need to make sure that the `org` and `app` values are included in the file and reference your Framework Pro account.